jalpp/PassDIY/README.md

 - 1passstore store secrets into the vault via name|password|url format
 - 1passwordlist list secret names for connected vault

+## Custom Vault
+Don't see a vault you use, but not supported by PassDIY?
+No worries! write your own vaults driver code in `/extend` within provided functions and set `export USE_PASDIY_CUSTOM_VAULT=true`to connect PassDIY to your vault provider.
+Read `/extend/README.md`

 ## Demo